GreenUkr/docker-qemu-rpi/README.md

 ## Emulate RaspberryPi OS in QEMU inside docker container
 This repository contains the Docker Compose configuration for a multi-service build several custom Docker images and run RaspberryPi OS as a QEMU VM inside docker container.
-You may access running container via SSH to localhost on port 2222 with Default Credentials: ***admin:admin***
+You may access running container via SSH to localhost on port 2222.

+### Default Credentials
+Default Credentials: ***admin:admin***

 ### Requirements
 Host with docker and docker compose installed (possible to run under Docker Desktop in windows) to build and run containts.
 SSH client to get inside emulated rpi.

 ### Port 2222
-The default port 2222 to access VM.
+The default port 2222 on localhost to access VM.

 ### Getting started with building your images
 Getting started is as simple as cloning this repository on your machine.
 You can do so with: